 The Pooled Money Investment Board has established policies, goals, and objectives to make certain that their goal of safety, liquidity, and yield are not jeopardized.
-The value of the LAIF deposits as of June 30, 2018 was \$3,480,778, and had a weighted average maturity of 194 days.
-LAIF is not rated as to credit risk by a nationally recognized statistical rating organization.
-LAIF is administered by the State Treasurer and audited annual by the Pooled Money Investment Board and the State Controller's Office.
+The value of the LAIF deposits as of June 30, 2020 was \$4,225,892, and had a weighted average maturity of 191 days.
+LAIF is administered by the State Treasurer and audited annually by the Pooled Money Investment Board and the State Controller's Office.
 Copies of this audit may be obtained from the State Treasurer's Office: 915 Capitol Mall, Sacramento, California 95814.